 While you'll likely want at least the Standard plan if you have a 1080p TV, anyone who is watching Netflix on a 720p or lower display should probably downgrade and save $5.49 per month.
 That is unless, of course, they share their Netflix account with someone else and want to watch on two devices at the same time.

-And if you are paying for the Standard or Premium tiers, there's another way to save on Netflix: get someone else to pay for some of your bill.
-(Netflix is starting to crack down on account sharing, though).
+Reportedly, millions of Netflix subscribers do this already.
+If you are paying for the Standard or Premium tiers, there's another way to save on Netflix: get someone else to pay for some of your bill.
+That said, Netflix is trying to enforce a one-account-per-household rule that defines households by physical locasions, as it begins to crack down on account sharing.

 Yes, I can actually hear you rolling your eyes from here.
 I hate talking to Spectrum and AT&T — my home internet provider and mobile phone carrier — as much as the next person, but this is not about comfort.